zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Iris says, “He’s not a confirmed bachelor,” referri ng to Jerry, of course.
 “In this neighborhood, with so many single women, he’s an el igible bachelor.”
 The term “eligible (eligible) bachelor” refers to a man who is not in a relationship, who is not married but would be a desirable partner – some one who a woman would want to marry, perhaps because he has a lot of mone y and/or he’s good-looking.
 I was neither of those things when I got married.
 I ’m still neither of those things.

-Alex says, “You mean in this neighborhood full of o ld spinsters!”
+Alex says, “You mean in this neighborhood full of old spinsters!”
 Alex uses the word “spinsters” (spinsters) to describe older unma rried women who are considered by some too old to get married.
 The word  “spinster” is a very negative way of describing an older unmarried woman.
 I certa inly would not recommend using that term, but it was popular many years ago.
 Alex is using it as an insult here.
 He’s insulting the women who live in that nei ghborhood, saying that they would not be good matches for Jerry.

 Alex says to Iris, “Stop trying to set him up with one of them.”
 “To set someone up” is a two-word phrasal verb meaning to arrange f or someone to meet a potential romantic partner.
 It’s similar to matchma king.
 To set someone up is to try to get someone to go out on a date with another  person when you think the two people might be interested romantically in each  other.